grame-cncm/faustdoc/src/tutorials/debugging.md

 }
 ```

 where intermediate `fThen0` and `fElse0` created variables force the actual computation of both branches.
-Then executing `interp -trace 4 -sts debug.dsp` will reveal the out-of-bounds calculation on both branches, for both states of the condition.
+Then executing `interp-tracer -trace 4 -sts debug.dsp` will reveal the out-of-bounds calculation on both branches, for both states of the condition.

+##  Debugging using test signals

+Effects DSP programs usually need to be fed with standardized test input signals to possibly trigger abnormal behavior.
+The `interp-tracer`  tool has an `-input`  option to connect an `impulse` program (defined with the `process = 1-1';` ),  then a `noise` program (defined with the `import("stdfaust.lib"); process = no.noise;` ) to all inputs of the tested DSP.
+It has to be used with the `-trace 4` mode, so something like `interp-tracer -trace 4 -input debug.dsp`.

+More specialized test input signals can be used by directly modifying the  `debug.dsp` code.
+So writting something like:  `process = test_signal <: effect;` to connect a given mono `test_signal` to all inputs of the `effect` program.

+##  Correcting the program

-Obviously, these detected errors must then be corrected by carefully checking signal range, like verifying the min/max values in `vslider/hslider/nentry` user-interface items.
+ The `interp-tracer` tool helps finding programming errors.
+But obviously, the detected errors must then be corrected:

+ - by carefully checking signal range, like verifying the min/max values in `vslider/hslider/nentry` user-interface items
+ - by checking mathematical function domains
+ - by checking indexes when using by `rdtable\rwtable` primitives
+ - ...